dark19940411/NSObjectCodecHelper/README.md

 # NSObjectCodecHelper
 This is a codec system for encoding any OC objects into a dictionary and JSON written with runtime features.
 In addition, it can decode a give JSON string to a specific class if that JSON string is encoded by it.

+# What's this for?
+This codec helper is based on ivars of a objc class underlyingly.
+So it will turn all of the data of an object into a dictionary which can be encoded to a JSON.
+So you can use this helper to turn your own object to a string for inner usage or other data transfer situation.

 # Install
 ## Source
 You can download the project and add `NSObject+CodecHelper.h/.m` files into your project and it's done.